 Water for vegetation to capture carbon

-This is a modified version of the ‘Bradfield Plan’ which outlines how to redistribute water across Australia to plant vegetation and capture carbon to stabilise the atmosphere and reduce global warming.
+There is scope for a modified version of the ‘Bradfield Plan’ which is a plan that outlines how to redistribute water across Australia to plant vegetation and capture carbon to stabilise the atmosphere and reduce global warming.

 Similar water transfer projects have been done before.